 Bioassessment monitoring must be conducted in conformance with the Surface Water Ambient Monitoring Program’s (SWAMP) Quality Assurance Program, including the QAPrP and applicable QAPPs and standard operating procedures (SOPs).

-Stressors must be identified using USEPA Stressor Identification Guidance Document (2000), the web-based Causal Analysis/Diagnosis Decision Information System (CADDIS), or a published and generally accepted method acceptable to the Executive Officer.
+Stressors must be identified using USEPA Stressor Identification Guidance Document (2000), the web-based Causal Analysis/Diagnosis Decision Information System (CADDIS), or a published and generally accepted method as noted in the PMRP, acceptable to the Executive Officer.

-Bioassessment monitoring must be completed at the monitoring locations specified by the most recent SMC Workplan.
+Bioassessment monitoring conducted in coordination with the Stormwater Monitoring Coalition must be completed at the monitoring locations specified by the most recent Stormwater Monitoring Coalition Workplan.
 The monitoring locations and parameters may be adjusted during the monitoring year according to recommendations. from the SMC so that they are consistent with the SMC Workplan.

-Each Principal Permittee must complete a minimum of one causal assessment during the term of Order No. R8-2024-0001 to identify the likely causes of degraded biological conditions at one or more of the selected monitoring locations.
-Causal assessments must be conducted according to guidance acceptable to the Executive Officer or, where appropriate, the USEPA’s Causal Analysis/Diagnosis Decision Information System (CADDIS).
+Each Principal Permittee must complete a minimum of one causal assessment during the term of Order No. R8-2026-0034 to identify the likely causes of degraded biological conditions at one or more of the selected monitoring locations.
+Causal assessments must be conducted according to guidance acceptable to the Executive Officer or, where appropriate, the USEPA’s Causal Analysis/Diagnosis Decision Information System (CADDIS), or the Tier Two (Detailed Causal Assessment) or Tier Three (Confirmatory Causal Assessment) according to Instructions for Application of the Rapid Screening Causal Assessment (RSCA) Tools v 2.0 in California Streams (SCCWRP Technical Report 1310, 2023) and as subsequently updated.

-III.
 Special Studies

-The Permittees should have an effective strategy for carrying out special studies.
+The Permittees should have a strategy for carrying out special studies.
 Special studies include projects intended to contribute to stormwater science or to support continual improvement of the Permittees’ stormwater program.
-Special studies do not include projects intended to reach conclusions on compliance with receiving water limitations or waste load allocations; such projects may be subject to the requirements of this MRP.
+Special studies do not include projects intended to reach conclusions on compliance with receiving water limitations or WLAs; such projects may be subject to the requirements of this MRP.
 This strategy should include:

-A strategic plan that identifies research priorities.
+Identified research priorities.

 Specific management questions to be informed by the results of the special study and which, when answered, will affect decisions in the program.